kimdanny/blog/_posts/programming/2019-09-03-avoid-modifying-list-in-loop.md

 index: 5, item: 6
 messed up list: [0, 1, 2, 3, 4]
 ```
-Where has index 6 and 7 gone?
+Where have the index 6 and 7 gone?
 Why the list still contains 0 and 3, which are divisible by three?

 ### 1-2.
 Possible error 2 - Index Out of Range